zeromq/netmq/docs/beacon.md

 {
     using (NetMQContext context = NetMQContext.Create())
     {
-        var actor = Bus.Create(context, 9999);
+        // create a bus using broadcast port 9999 var actor = Bus.Create(context, 9999);

-        // we wait a little more then one second to let all the other nodes to connect to our new node.
+        // beacons publish every second, so wait a little longer than that to
+        // let all the other nodes connect to our new node Thread.Sleep(1100);

-        // it is a little more then one second because beacon publish a message every one second Thread.Sleep(1100);
+        // publish a hello message

-        // publish hello message, we can use all NetMQSocket send and receive extension methods actor.SendMore(Bus.PublishCommand).Send("Hello");
+        // note we can use NetMQSocket send and receive extension methods actor.SendMore(Bus.PublishCommand).Send("Hello?");

-        while (true)
+        // receive messages from other nodes on the bus while (true)
         {
-            // we will now welcome each new actor that sends hello string message = actor.ReceiveString();
+            string message = actor.ReceiveString();

-            if (message == "Hello")
+            if (message == "Hello?")
             {
+                // another node is saying hello
                 Console.WriteLine(message);

-                actor.SendMore(Bus.PublishCommand).Send("Welcome");
+                // send back a welcome message
+                actor.SendMore(Bus.PublishCommand).Send("Welcome!");
             }
             else
             {
-                // it proabably welcome, we will just print it Console.WriteLine(message);
+                // it's probably a welcome message
+                Console.WriteLine(message);
             }
         }